-This is a flavorful and easy creole turkey rub recipe with just the right amount of heat.
+This easy creole turkey rub has just the right amount of heat and all the best flavor.
 While this rub is meant for turkey, you can use it on all types of poultry and pork.
-Give this flavorful creole rub a try, and you won’t be disappointed.
-This turkey rub recipe makes enough rub for an 18-20 pound turkey.
-Decrease ingredients by half if cooking a smaller bird.

 What you’ll need to make easy creole turkey rub:

-- Coarse salt (omit if you have wet-brined the turkey)
+- Coarse salt (omit if you have brined the turkey)

 - Sweet paprika